 The slightly quirky structure of the building lays testament to its history, indeed the old arch gate in Cotswold stone features in a guide to the town.

-Although much has changed, the floors, the beams, the doors and fireplace all give this home a special, characterful charm.
+Although much has changed, the floors, the beams, the doors and fireplace with wood burner all give this home a special, characterful charm.

-There are four bedrooms spread across the three floors (via some steepish stairs).
+There are four bedrooms spread across the three floors (via some slightly steep stairs).

 This cottage is suitable for families, friends or couples as it combines a central location with very easy access to the excellent shops and pubs in Stow with beautiful countryside nearby.

 Over three floors.
-Three bedrooms: 1 x first floor double bedroom plus ensuite bathroom with bath, handheld shower, WC and washbasin, 1 x first floor mezzanine twin room (Accessed via double bedroom up some steeps stairs), 1 x second floor kingsize double (Accessed via steep staircase) plus ensuite shower room with shower, WC and washbasin.
+Three bedrooms: 1 x first floor double bedroom plus ensuite bathroom with bath, handheld shower, WC and washbasin, 1 x first floor mezzanine twin room (Accessed via double bedroom up some steep stairs),1 x first floor twin room, with trundle beds - only suitable for children up to 12 years.
+1 x second floor kingsize double (Accessed via steep staircase) plus ensuite shower room with shower, WC and washbasin.
 Ground floor cloakroom with WC and washbasin.
 First floor bathroom with bath, shower, wash basin and WC.

 About the location